-In this blog we will go over what “Public Domain” in copyright law refers to in terms of definition, how materials are added, important notes to keep in mind, correct usage, and how to find public domain works.
+In this blog, we will go over what “Public Domain” in copyright law refers to in terms of definition, how materials are added, important notes to keep in mind, correct usage, and how to find public domain works.
 All of the laws and regulations mentioned in this blog are based on United States law.
 Be careful when relying on public domain images.
 If you need legal representation call us at (877) 276-5084.
 This page and the resources do not constitute legal advice and we make no warranties or representations about any of the sites below and assume no liability for your actions in regard to seeking or using public domain images.

 Works are typically added to the public domain in four different ways.

 - As is common knowledge in copyright law in the United States copyrights have a life of up to 70 years post creation.
 So as of 2019 anything copyrighted in or before 1923 is added to the public domain.
 These additions are completely mandatory regardless of who created the work such as an individual author, a group of authors, or a work for hire.

 - As an aside, works published after 1977 will not expire until 70 years after the author's death.
 In the case of group publishing, the clock will not start ticking until the last surviving author dies.

 - The owner of the copyright has failed to follow copyright rules

 - A law in 1964 required all works published prior to that year to renew their copyright during the 28th year post-publication.
 Due to a lack of vigilance by many copyright owners, thousands of copyrights had entered the public domain due to a lack of renewal.
 Today this law does not exist so a renewal during the 28th year is unnecessary.

 - Another law was a copyright notice for works prior to March 1st Before this date it was mandatory for all published works to have a notice of copyright.
 If a copyright owner did not use this notice the work was added to the public domain.
 Just like the other law, this is no longer a requirement in the United States.